Edit this page

 See errors in user code for details.

-The animation to use before the element is removed from the DOM.
+An animation to play before the element is removed from the DOM.

 A callback that is run when any animations are finished and the element was removed from the DOM.